DevynJohnson/appointmentsCalendar/README.md

 1. **Browse Availability**: Search for available appointment slots by location and service type
 2. **Book Appointments**: Select preferred time slots when providers are in your area
 3. **Provide Details**: Enter contact information and service requirements
-4. **Receive Confirmation**: Get booking confirmation via email with appointment details
-5. **Manage Bookings**: Use magic links to modify or cancel appointments
+4. **Magic Link Authentication**: Receive secure magic link via email for booking confirmation
+5. **Confirm Booking**: Click magic link to authenticate and complete the appointment booking
+6. **Calendar Integration**: Confirmed bookings are automatically added to provider's calendar

 ## Technology Stack